coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 An ethereal creature can see and hear into the Material Plane in a 60-foot radius, though material objects still block sight and sound.
-(An ethereal creature can't see through a material wall, for instance.)
+(An ethereal creature can’t see through a material wall, for instance.)
 An ethereal creature inside an object on the Material Plane cannot see.
 Things on the Material Plane, however, look gray, indistinct, and ghostly.
-An ethereal creature can't affect the Material Plane, not even magically.
+An ethereal creature can’t affect the Material Plane, not even magically.
 An ethereal creature, however, interacts with other ethereal creatures and objects the way material creatures interact with material creatures and objects.